SoundScapeRenderer/ssr/doc/manual/operation.rst

 To overcome this limitation, we provide two GUI variants:

 - Traditional GUI, can be used up to Qt 4.6.x
-- Floating control panel, should be used with Qt 4.7 and above
+- Floating control panel, which is used with Qt 4.7 and above

 The floating control panel is the default setting on Mac OS X, for Linux it can be activated with::